turbulenz/gargantia_editor/README.md

 ### Running the sample

-With your chosen web server running you simply need to open a browser and navigate to http://localhost:8000
+With your chosen web server running you simply need to open a web browser and navigate to http://localhost:8000

 ## The Game